coreinfrastructure/best-practices-badge/doc/criteria.md

 <ul>

-<li><a name="installation_common"></a>(Future criterion) The project SHOULD provide a way to easily install and uninstall the software using a commonly-used convention.
+<li><a name="installation_common"></a>(Future criterion) The project SHOULD provide a way to easily install and uninstall the software produced by the project using a commonly-used convention.
  <sup>[<a href="#installation_common">installation_common</a>]</sup><dl><dt><i>Details</i>:<dt> <dd>Examples include using a package manager (at the system or language level), "make install/uninstall" (supporting DESTDIR), a container in a standard format, or a virtual machine image in a standard format.
 The installation and uninstallation process (e.g., its packaging) MAY be implemented by a third party as long as it is FLOSS.
 </dd></dl></li>